truenas/documentation/content/Solutions/Integrations/Containers.md

 ```

 {{< /expand >}}
-* You can run the `kubectl get pods -n democratic-csi -o wide` command to make sure all the democratic-csi pods are running.
-* You can also run the `kubectl get sc` command to make sure your storage classes are present and set a default class.
 * Visit the [Kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) or this [Kubernetes CSI guide](https://kubernetes-csi.github.io/docs/) for more Kubernetes deployment and configuration information.
 {{< /tab >}}
 {{< tab "Nomad" >}}